AlexWatson1212/embracing-authenticity/_pages/self-discovery.md

             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
             Service without self-care breeds resentment.
-Fill your cup first, then let the overflow be your offering.
+            Fill your cup first — then let the overflow be your offering.
           </div>
         </li>
       </ul>

-      <p><strong>Gentle action:</strong> Write down one glimmer you notice this week — a moment you felt real or alive.</p>
+      <p><strong>Gentle action:</strong> Write down one glimmer you noticed this week — a moment you felt real or alive.</p>
       <p><strong>Linked posts:</strong><br>
         <a href="/blog/a-gap-in-the-culture">A Gap in the Culture</a><br>
         <a href="/blog/the-quiet-revolution">The Quiet Revolution</a>